History of the Rainer Regiment

 When the principality of Salzburg finally became part of Austria in 1816, the regiment consisted of recruits from Salzburg and both the Inn and Hausruck regions in Upper Austria and thus became the house regiment of Salzburg.

-In 1852, Archduke Rainer Ferdinand, the nephew of Emperor Franz I., was named as the last regiment commander, and after his death in 1913 Emperor Franz Joseph I. declared that this regiment would carry the name "Archduke Rainer from this day forward.”
+In 1852, Archduke Rainer Ferdinand (painting by Eduard Kaiser, 1860, source: Wikipedia), a nephew of Emperor Franz I., was named as the last regiment commander, and after his death in 1913 Emperor Franz Joseph I. declared that this regiment would carry the name "Archduke Rainer from this day forward.”
 After the Battle of Solferino, the Emperor bestowed the following unforgettable words on the regiment: "This regiment is among the bravest of the brave."